 I picked the EMILIE nursing dress in navy blue and grey.
 The dress is cotton and spandex, so it’s comfy and stretchy (easy to slip on over your head).
 The colour blocking hides the nursing opening while also being trendy.
 I love the three-quarter length sleeves, though I wasn’t a huge fan of the waist tie.
 I hadn’t noticed it in the pictures before ordering the dress and think the dress would look better without it, but I’m probably the only one who notices it.

 The dress is great for discretely nursing in.
 I can pull it up like any shirt-and-skirt I’ve worn and feed Pearl easily.
 I haven’t used a nursing cover since Lily was a baby, so I like being able to nurse without uncovering too much.
-This dress is perfect for that, as you can see above.
-(Jade really is nursing!)
+This dress is perfect for that.

 More Breastfeeding Apparel